ReemAljunaibi/stellr-help-docs/docs/scoring/index.md

   ### 3. Scoring Method

   <p class="body">
     Each question is scored on a scale of <strong>1 to 5</strong>.
-These scores feed into an institution’s overall engagement profile and are visualized under the “Score History” tab in the Institution profile.
+These scores feed into an institution’s overall engagement profile and are visualized in the <strong>Score History</strong> tab under the <a href="/institutions" class="text-accent-secondary underline">Institution profile</a>.
   </p>

   <div style={{ textAlign: 'center' }}>